ans-group/docs.ukfast.co.uk/source/network/load-balancers/components/target-groups.md

 **Timeouts:**

-These timeout options will be left at the UKFast default setting unless you change them.
+These timeout options will be left at the UKFast default setting unless you change them, except for tunnel which will not be set unless you specify a value.

 * **HTTP Request** - The maximum amount of time to wait for a complete HTTP request from the client.
+The UKFast default is currently 10 seconds.
 * **Check** - Set additional check timeout, but only after a connection has been already established.
+The UKFast default is currently 10 seconds.
 * **Tunnel** - Sets the maximum inactivity time on the client and server-side for tunnels (e.g. WebSockets, CONNECT).

 ## Saving and Deploying